Enterwell/react-starter/README.md

 #### Hooks

 Hooks are similar in purpose to helpers, but they are primarily focused for being used in React components.
-They let us extract component logic into resusable functions.
+They let us extract component logic into reusable functions.
 Hooks are JavaScript functions whose name starts with `use` and that may call other Hooks.

 ### Architecture example